-Artistic direction, concept, performance Aluminium Concept, performance Sabina Holzer Concept, space, video Jack Hauser Text, performance Elisabeth Schäfer Choreographic accompaniment Alix Eynaudi Sound Thomas Wagensommerer Compositional accompaniment Brigitte Wilfing Production mollusca productions – A co-production by Tanzquartier Wien and cattravelsnotalone.
-A big thank you to the Austrian Museum of Folk Life and Folk Art, Eindorf – Ort für zeitgenössische Kunst, Altmetalle Kranner, Gaugle Metalle, Demontage- und Recycling-Zentrum Wien.
+Artistic direction, concept, performance Aluminium Concept, space, performance Sabina Holzer Concept, space, video Jack Hauser Text, performance Elisabeth Schäfer Choreographic accompaniment Alix Eynaudi Sound Thomas Wagensommerer Compositional accompaniment Brigitte Wilfing Production mollusca productions – A co-production by Tanzquartier Wien and cattravelsnotalone.
+A big thank you to the Austrian Museum of Folk Life and Folk Art, eindorf – Ort für zeitgenössische Kunst, Altmetalle Kranner, Gaugle Metalle, Demontage- und Recycling-Zentrum Wien.
 Supported by the Municipal Department of Cultural Affairs, Vienna, and the Austrian Federal Ministry for Arts, Culture, the Civil Service and Sport.
-Heartfelt gratitude to Esther Figuera, her work, and the film Fly Me To The Moon, Philipp Gehmacher, David Ender, Christa Spatt.
+Heartfelt gratitude to Esther Figueroa, her work, and the film Fly Me To The Moon, Philipp Gehmacher, David Ender, Christa Spatt.
 Thank you to the TQW team and visitors for the collected aluminium materials.

 Remaining tickets will be available at the evening box office.
 Waiting numbers will be given out from 30 minutes before showtime.